btseytlin/dungeon_bot/contributing.md

 `"abilities_granted"` specifies names of abilities a creature will be given when it's equipped.
 The actual class of the available ability can be found in `abilities.py`.
 You can see that `"smash"` will be mapped to the `"Smash"` class.
 Abilities are exactly the combat commands a creature will be able to use in a fight.
-Other available options to `"stats"` are fields `"modifiers_granted"` and `"tags_granted"`.

-`"modifiers_granted"` work just like abilities, modifier (temporary or permanent effects, such as bleeding or getting 10% more experience every experience gain) names are specified.
+`"modifiers_granted"` work just like `"abilities_granted"`, except modifier (temporary or permanent effects, such as bleeding or getting 10% more experience every experience gain) names are specified.
 You can see what modifiers exist in `modifiers.py`, `modifier_listing` dictionary.

 `"tags_granted"` are just strings that will be appended to a creature's `.tags` list when the item is equipped.
 For example equipping *chainmail* will add the tag `"armor"`.
 Tags are used by various ability formulas to change effectiveness of attacks.
 For example `Smash` is more likely to knockdown an enemy with `"armor"` tag.